 During this desperate time of drought, children in the American Foundation for Children with AIDS's programs have been affected.
 While we have helped keep them alive and healthy through the AIDS pandemic, it is tragic that hunger would take them.
-With this project, we will establish a long-term solution through a large community garden, a seed bank, and training for the community we serve.
+With this project, we will establish a long-term solution through a large community garden, greenhouses, and training for the community we serve.
 The specialized training is for gardening in arid areas which receive little rain.
 Join us!

 What is the issue, problem, or challenge?